CsillaFarkas/ParetoPick-R/README.md

 Please note that the Python code used in this app was written by [S. White](https://github.com/SydneyEWhite).

+# Requirements
+R version 4.4.2 or higher
+package "promises" version 1.3.2 or higher

 # Folder Structure
 the project consists of six folders